 The result?
 Your pages rank lower.

-The bottom line is clear: invest in high quality content if you want to increase sales.
+The bottom line is clear: invest in high quality content if you want to increase online sales.

 Find out the search terms your ideal customers type into Google Search, and break this down to different stages of their journey.
 This will help you find the short and long tail keywords.

 People use different search phrases depending on where they’re at in their buying journey.

 Searchers tend to use long-tail keywords (longer, more detailed search phrases or questions) when they are deeper into the journey because they have a better idea of what they’re looking for.

 For example, if your customers are searching “summer dress”, they are most likely looking for ideas and inspiration:

 This more detailed search shows the searcher has narrowed down what they are looking for:

 Then, at a category and page level, the most SEO friendly pages have keywords in the right places.